Sexual health is a state of physical, emotional, mental and social well-being in relation to sexuality.

 - When other contraceptive measures fail, emergency contraceptives (EC) can prevent pregnancy up to 120 hours after the fact.
 EC is safe and effective but should not be used as regular contraception.

 - Learn the symptoms of STIs, but know that many people don’t show any symptoms at all.
 Regular screening is important.

 - Be careful when engaging in sexual activity under the influence of alcohol or other drugs.
 Alcohol impairs judgment and impedes the ability to give (or obtain) proper consent.

 - Sex without consent is rape.
 Ask someone if they want to engage in sexual activities, and give them the opportunity to say no. Never pressure someone into engaging in sexual activities that they do not want.
 Consent is the presence of an active yes, not the absence of a no.

-- Safe sex means mutual respect.
+- Safer sex means mutual respect.
 Be clear about what you do and do not want to do and respect each other’s limits.
 Be attentive to each other’s pleasure.

 How do I maintain a healthy sexual lifestyle?

 Exploring sexuality is a natural part of adult human behavior, but sexual behavior can also carry risks.
 Use condoms and dental dams to decrease risk of STI infection, and have yourself and your sexual partner or partners regularly tested for STIs.

 The Center for Disease Control and Prevention (CDC) website on sexual health